MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Invoke-MgBetaForceDomainDelete.md

 If the domain was successfully deleted, a 404 HTTP response code will be returned in the response.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgForceDomainDelete](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Invoke-MgForceDomainDelete?view=graph-powershell-1.0)

 ## SYNTAX

 ### ForceExpanded (Default)